gchq/gaffer-doc/docs/administration-guide/named-operations.md

         .build();
 ```

-You can then add a NamedOperation to the cache using `AddNamedOperation`:
+You can then add a NamedOperation to the cache using `AddNamedOperation`.
+Here you are creating an OperationChain which can then be executed as a NamedOperation.
+This example uses data from the Road Traffic dataset.

 ``` java
 final AddNamedOperation addOperation = new AddNamedOperation.Builder()